 You create a new event group via the “New Group…” action, via the context menu, or via the button in the lower-left corner of the tree view window.
 A group is created immediately and you can alter the name immediately.

 The new event group is added to the event group where the context menu is open.
-If you perform this operation via the button in the lower-left corner, the event group will be added to the selected event group.
+If you perform this action via the button in the lower-left corner, the event group will be added to the selected event group.
 If nothing is selected, an isolated event group will be created.

 Editing an Event or Event Group